wolf20482/wolf20482/README.md

 <img src="https://komarev.com/ghpvc/?username=wolf20482">
 </div>

-<h4>My name is Wolf, I'm working as a part-time freelancer.
+<h4>My name is Wolf, I'm a programmer and translator.
 I am interested in becoming a web, Android and Windows developer, I am currently working with Node.js, Javascript, Kotlin, Java, Dart, Golang and C++ (still learning) and PHP.<h4>

 ## 🔧 **Technologies And Languages I Work With**